 Many of our users connect Mini and Midi systems to their network on returning to the facility where data is transferred onto Space or Echo for finishing, archiving or back-up.

 Typically only active and recent projects and media assets reside on tier 1 storage.
 As Space is installed on standard IP networks, users

-Indeed, with GB Labs’ Core 3 OS development, intelligent hierarchical storage management is built in: periodically, Space will automatically transfer aged projects and files onto Space Echo for nearline archiving.
+Indeed, with GB Labs’ Core 3 OS development, intelligent hierarchical storage management is built in: periodically, Space will automatically transfer aged projects and files onto Echo for nearline archiving.
 If editors wish to view an archived project, it is instantly available via Echo.
 If they wish to begin re-editing, it can be switched back to Space quickly for online editing.
-FCP7 projects that are completed and ready for deep archive are written to LTO-5 or LTO-6 tape, using Space LTO, a centralized high-speed system that also resides on the same Ethernet network.
+FCP7 projects that are completed and ready for deep archive are written to LTO-6 or LTO-7 tape, using Vault LTO, a centralized high-speed system that also resides on the same Ethernet network.

 MANAGING MULTIPLE PROJECTS

 While Space can hold hundreds of projects and many Terabytes of media, locating old projects and archiving numerous completed jobs can be time-consuming.
 To increase efficiency, many organizations adopt asset management and project sharing systems, such as Apple’s Final Cut Server, SquareBox’s CatDV, Flavoursys from Strawberry, Cantemo Portal or the Metus MAM Library to track, catalogue, search and process files and projects.
 Space supports third party DAM tools with their streamlined media workflow.
 With CatDV, for example, FCP7 projects can be tracked and retrieved accurately whether they are held on tier 1, tier 2 or are archived on LTO tape.

 As well as cataloging files and projects, some of these applications offer tools to assign team members and to track the progress of jobs.